Dark Mode

 Body copy refers to the content and text used within a webpage.

 This could include web page descriptions, instructions for signing up for a service or product or general web page content.
-Regardless of its nature, body copy is crucial in retaining and engaging with users.

 An example of the terminology used in Rolls Royce's web copy